I’m stoked once again to be hitting that old dusty trail to Las Vegas for one of the world’s biggest music festivals, Electric Daisy Carnival!

 Some easy health tips to get you ready for any rave or festival:

-- Stretch and foam roll daily.
+- Move, stretch and foam roll daily.
 For the festival, focus on opening your hips, lower back, and legs.
-If you choose to do some light workouts, side lunges and planks are good choices, but anything that makes you really sore should be off the menu for the last week or so.
-Stretching between festival days, or on the grass between sets is always helpful, too!
+If you choose to do some light workouts, stairs, side lunges and planks are good choices, but anything that makes you really sore should be off the menu for the last week or so before the festival.
+Don’t stop when you reach the venue – stretching between festival days, or on the grass between sets is always helpful, too!

 - Engage in hardcore hydration.
 Drink at least 80 fluid ounces of water per day for the week before the festival to ensure that your cells stay squishy and your energy levels stay up.
 While you are dancing, the rule of thumb is to consume 16 ounces per hour, so buy a Camelbak or refillable canteen unless you like leaving the stage after every set.